nickchao1020/woodmac-proj/README.md

 ## Data Pipeline

 The application comes pre-loaded with data in the `app/outputs` directory.
 This is data that was scraped from EIA.gov's "Today in Energy" reports as described above.
-The pipeline for generating involves two steps, which are separate ETL services:
+The pipeline for generating involves two steps, which are separate ETL services.
+The two steps are both run using Python 3.12.
+The first step uses the requirements file in the `etl` directory.
+The second step uses the requirements file in the `app` directory.
+I used `virtualenv` to manage these environments, however next steps would be to wrap these in Docker images.

-1. `python etl/pull_article_metadata.py && python etl/pull_articles.py` (this will generated the `etl/data/articles.json` file)
+1. `python etl/pull_article_metadata.py && python etl/pull_articles.py` (this will generate the `etl/data/articles.json` file)
 2. `python app/src/generate_summaries.py etl/data/articles.json outputs/summaries.json` (this will generated the `outputs/summaries.json` file)

 The first step uses the requirements file in the `etl` directory.
 The second step uses the requirements file in the `app` directory.